-Dr. Chang's current research projects investigate the General Assistance reform in Washington State, the state Unemployment Insurance approaches to social protection, the policy impacts of state Unemployment Insurance modernization on working families, and the multiple program participation among single mother families during and after the Great Recession.
+Dr. Chang's current research projects investigate the CalWORKs reform in California State, the policy impacts of state Unemployment Insurance modernization on working families, and the multiple program participation and employment trajectories among single-mother families during and after the Great Recession.

-Her research has secured substantial support from leading regional and national research centers, including the GSR Award from the Institute for Research on Labor and Employment, the Washington State Labor Research Grant from the Harry Bridges Center for Labor Studies, the Social Policy Fellowship Program from the West Coast Poverty Center and the Survey of Income and Program Participation (SIPP) Training Grant from the National Poverty Center.
+Her research has secured substantial support from leading regional and national research centers, including the Early Career Research Awards from the Upjohn Institute, the GSR Award from the Institute for Research on Labor and Employment, the Washington State Labor Research Grant from the Harry Bridges Center for Labor Studies, the Social Policy Fellowship Program from the West Coast Poverty Center and the Survey of Income and Program Participation (SIPP) Training Grant from the National Poverty Center.

 Dr. Chang is expanding her research scope from cross-state comparative research in the US to cross-national comparative research in a global context.
-She is engaged in international collaborations, including with the Institute for Social Development at NYU-Shanghai and with the Department of Social Work and Social Administration at the University of Hong Kong.
+She is engaged in international collaborations, including with the Department of Social Work and Social Administration at the University of Hong Kong and with the Lucerne University of Applied Sciences and Arts, Switzerland.

 Dr. Chang earned her Bachelor of Social Work (BSW) and Master of Social Work (MSW) from National Taiwan University.
 She also holds a PhD in social welfare from the University of Washington, with a concentration in public policy and management and a certificate in statistics track in social science.